Promotion and Tenure Policy

 - Number of graduate advisees directed to completion of degree

-- Service on graduate student committees
+- Supervising graduate student research and serving on graduate student committees (not as GFR)

 - Teaching portfolio submitted by the faculty member